 What does each navigation menu does?

-In CX, there are 5 primary navigation menus, which consists of various sub-menus.
-The five primary navigation menus are:
+In CX, there are 4 primary navigation menus, which consists of various sub-menus.
+The four primary navigation menus are:

 - Surveys: It displays the list of various types of surveys you have created in the feedback.